AC1706-67/anonymous-haven-app/README.md

+⚙️ Development Status
+The project is currently in planning and early build stages.
+Initial commits will focus on setting up the React Native + Supabase environment.
+Collaborators are welcome to help shape the MVP foundation.

 # 🕊️ Anonymous Haven App

 **A peer-led recovery platform using AI and blockchain technology to empower healing, accountability, and community wellness — driven by faith.**